How are the latest trends increasing demand for Data Scientists?

 It is important to note that even though AI is being introduced to overcome cybercrime it can sometimes get it wrong.
 Humans build these tools and algorithms so there is a possibility the tools can be programmed incorrectly.
 Success comes from them learning over time and will eventually stay ahead of any threats.

-Fundamentally, threats will continue to grow, and hackers will continue to try and outsmart the restrictions that are put in place.
+Fundamentally, threats and cyber crime will continue to grow, and hackers will continue to try and outsmart the restrictions that are put in place.
 To try and minimise this risk and tackle cybercrime is to become more proactive and keep employing AI into the mix to identify patterns and apply restrictions where necessary.